Calls blur on the element.

 Required aria role.

-checked?: booleanAn attribute that is usually set by aria-checked
+Optional options: { Optional checked?: booleanAn attribute that is usually set by aria-checked or native <input type=checkbox> controls.

-Learn more about aria-checked
+Learn more about aria-checked.

-is inherited through the DOM hierarchy.
+NOTE Unlike most other attributes, disabled is inherited through the DOM hierarchy.
 Learn more about

 regular expression.
 Note that exact match still trims whitespace.